Polytechnic Institute

 The University of Oklahoma Polytechnic Institute (OUPI) offers a broad range of opportunities for advanced academic study and research in the fields of applied artificial intelligence, cybersecurity, cybersecurity leadership, and software development and integration.
 Our programs are applied in nature and designed to be practical and accessible to individuals from various backgrounds.
 We have established a minimal entry barrier for aspiring professionals who are eager to advance their careers.
 With over 200 years of combined industry experience, our faculty offer practical insights and mentorship through both learning and intensive research.
 By partnering with leading companies in the industry, we provide a hands-on curriculum that prepares for real-world challenges.

-Questions about the programs or about any specific requirement or consideration may be addressed to the Student Success Administrator in the OUPI at OUPIadvising@ou.edu.
+Questions about the programs or about any specific requirement or consideration may be addressed to the Graduate Liaison in the OUPI at OUPIadvising@ou.edu.

 OU-Tulsa Schusterman Center, 4502 East 41st Street, Tulsa, OK 74135.